accordproject/concerto-conformance/README.md

 # Concerto Conformance Test Suite

 ## Desription
 The Concerto Conformance Test Suite provides a standardized, automated testing suite to validate models and semantic behavior across Accord Project's Concerto implementation.

 ## Overview
 This repository includes:
-1. A curated set of semantic validation rules
+1. A set of semantic validation rules
 2. Comprehensive valid and invalid model examples
 3. Tests written using Cucumber, offering behavior-driven, human-readable test definitions
 4. Support for both JavaScript and C# runtimes
-The suite specifically tests core components of the Concerto ecosystem:
+The suite specifically tests core components of the Concerto ecosystem: the `ModelFile` and `ModelManager` classes from `@accordproject/concerto-core`
-1. The Parser from `@accordproject/concerto-cto`
-2. The `ModelFile` and `ModelManager` classes from `@accordproject/concerto-core`

 ## Getting started
 1. Install dependencies:
     `npm install`